vapor/docs/4.0/docs/authentication.md

 [JWT](jwt.md) provides a `JWTAuthenticator` that can be used to authenticate JSON Web Tokens in incoming requests.
 If you are new to JWT, check out the [overview](jwt.md).

-First, create a struct representing a JWT payload.
+First, create a type representing a JWT payload.

 ```swift
 // Example JWT payload.